OptionalaliasIdentifies that this entry is really an alias for the specified name listed

 IAssertScope instance as this provides for a more descriptive error message on

-assertion failure as the underlying evaluation function can provide it's own "default"
+assertion failure as the underlying evaluation function can provide its own "default"

 message.
 If the number of arguments is less then the nArgs value then all arguments